onelettershor2/infiniteFlightJava/README.md

 First, and most important, here is some documentation that is somewhat essential to understanding all of this:
 - [Infinite Flight Connect API V2 Docs](https://infiniteflight.com/guide/developer-reference/connect-api/version-2)
 - [Paths and their types](https://github.com/flyingdevelopmentstudio/infiniteflight-api)
+- Seriously, if you have any question(s) at all, don't hesitate to [message](https://community.infiniteflight.com/u/onelettershor2/) on the [Infinite Flight Community](https://community.infiniteflight.com/)

 <table>
 <thead>